-FoVea is pleased to announce the winners of our 2021 FoVea Travel and Networking Award.
+FoVea is pleased to announce the winners of our 2023 FoVea Travel and Networking Award.

 The FoVea Travel and Networking Award was open to female members of the Vision Science Society (VSS) in pre-doctoral, post-doctoral, and pre-tenure faculty or research scientist positions and intended to cover costs involved in attending the VSS meeting, including membership fees, conference registration fees, and travel expenses.
-This year due to the virtual nature of the meeting, the awards covered the costs of VSS membership fees and conference fees.

 FoVea created this award as part of its mission to advance the visibility, impact, and success of women in vision science.
 A recent report from Cooper and Radonjić (2016) indicated that in 2015, the ratio of women to men in VSS was near equal at the pre-doctoral level (1:1.13), but decreased as career stage increased.
 The decline is symptomatic of forces that impede the professional development of female vision scientists.
 A key aspect of professional development is building a professional network to support scientific pursuits and to provide mentorship at critical junctions in one’s academic career.
 The FoVea Travel and Networking Award will help female vision scientists build their professional network by encouraging them to meet with at least one Networking Target at the VSS meeting to discuss their research and consider potential for collaboration.

 13 awards were funded by an NSF grant and 1 award was funded by the Visual Cognition journal.